 Please also provide the following documents by April 30th:

-- Official transcripts of all high school, college and graduate grades (no copies).
+- Official transcripts of all college and graduate grades (no copies).

 Electronic transcripts are only accepted if the Swiss Benevolent Society can download the transcripts from the university's website or if the sender is the respective school.